eberjoe/project-euler/README.md

 # Project Euler Solutions
-Algorithms to solve the Mathematics problems from Project Euler.
+Algorithms to solve the Mathematical problems from Project Euler.

 SPOILER ALERT!

-Explore at your own risk!
+Explore this repo at your own risk!